 The form may be submitted by any landowner, landowner's agent, or attorney to the director of equalization in the county the parcel is located in.
 The applicant must describe the portion of the agricultural land that has been inundated by floods and was not farmable during the past three growing seasons.

 South Dakota Buffer Strip Program

 South Dakota agricultural property owners with riparian buffer strips (a vegetated area near a body of water) have until October 15 to apply for a property tax incentive.
-Eligible waterways are determined by the Department of Environment and Natural Resources with additional waterways as allowed by the county commission.
+Eligible waterways are determined by the Department of Agriculture and Natural Resources with additional waterways as allowed by the county commission.
 If you have questions about the eligibility of your land, contact your local Director of Equalization.
 To be eligible applicants must meet the following requirements: